guardtime/libksi/doc/tutorial/t2_verifying.md

 configure an extender (see [Basics Tutorial](tutorial/t0_basics.md)).
 In some cases (see example below) we need to allow extending as well.
 If we want to verify the signature against a specific publication, we can do so by setting up the publication string in the verification context.
 If we want to verify the signature against a document, the document hash can be stored in the verification context.
-Additionally, the verification context can be used for specifying the initial aggregation level and enabling/disabling extending for publication-based verification.
+Additionally, the verification context can be used for enabling/disabling extending for publication-based verification.

 Let's continue with another example where we want to verify the signature against a specific publication.
 We don't really need any of the other verification policies, so we can use the predefined policy #KSI_VERIFICATION_POLICY_USER_PUBLICATION_BASED.
 For conclusive